-The eyes of the world will turn to Dubai when they host the world for Expo 2020 Dubai starting from 20th October 2020 to 10th April 2021.
+The eyes of the world will turn to Dubai when they host the world for Expo 2020 Dubai although originally scheduled for 20th October 2020 to 10th April 2021.
+It has now been postponed to be between 1st October 2021 and 31st March 2022.
 I will personally be in Dubai again for the Expo 2020 Dubai themed ‘Connecting Minds, Creating the future’.
 While the Expo 2020 will dazzle you with the latest in the world of art, music, gastronomy, architecture and entertainment, I believe there will be time for you to explore the rest of Dubai and these are the top 10 things to do in Dubai while you’ll there for Expo 2020.

 10 things to do in Dubai during Expo 2020 Dubai.